RondeSC/Miller_Shuffle_Algo/README.md

 If you would like to compare the randomness and distribution test results, you can see them here [Statistics of Shuffle algorithms](https://docs.google.com/document/d/1tHUKb0QNdGcvMp39ofUcqJBImnKHFtMtx7zCVNSsNMU/edit).
 I don't think understanding of the internal test processes is needed.
 Simply use the results from Fisher-Yates and radiation data as references.
 Take into consideration that in general on re-running any test the results will possibly vary +/- 10%.
 Where the results from using radiation data differ significantly with both MSA-d and Fisher-Yates is due to its randomness without the constraints of giving unique values over a range.

+Later, I tested using consecutive shuffleIDs instead of random ones and found that MillerShuffleAlgo-D continued to produce good random shuffles, but the distribution of shuffle permutations over time suffered some.
+I managed to resolve this with a simple change to the calculation of the ‘r2’ random factor (see code).
+Now, with this change, there is not even a need to use a PRNG function for the selection of shuffleIDs.
+When you’re ready for a new shuffle you can simply increment (shuffleID++).

 ***In the spirit of the 500+ horse-power commuter car, a solution looking for a problem:***
 For general game and media play, I feel that MSA-d goes beyond what's needed in the way of random behavior.
 But for those who feel they need or want to take things to the max, beyond dwindling returns, I brought together a larger collection of various mathematical means to stir, mix, switch about, fold and resequence (“randomizing”) the index values in the creation of the MSA -Max variant.
 Its statistical performance is almost indistinguishable from that of Fisher-Yates.
 Note though, that the same level of results could have been obtained by using MSA-d twice.